 A mortgage pre-approval is a more comprehensive discovery in the mortgage process.
 Either I or one of my lenders will check your credit, confirm assets, verify your income, and certify down-payment sources.
 Conversely, any issues that arise regarding your ability to qualify for a mortgage are thoroughly discussed with you.
 At this stage, we build out a budget to determine monthly cash flow and affordability.

 Pre-Approvals are not necessarily a guarantee that you will receive a specific rate or mortgage.
-Thus, it is important not to make any changes to your personal financial situation that may preclude a lender from providing you with a mortgage.
+Please note it is important not to make any personnel changes to your personal financial situation that may preclude a lender from providing you with a mortgage.
 For more on things not to do prior to your mortgage closing, read my blog post, “Things Not to Do Before Mortgage Closing”.

 How A Pre-Approval Works

 Getting a mortgage pre-approval means you’re serious about taking the next step in the home-buying process.
-This is where we begin to build out an application.
+This is where we enter into a client service agreement.
 I will help guide you through the whole process of purchasing a home.

 - We will discuss your financial strategy and goals, mortgage amount, down payment, purchase price, etc.